syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_0/section_3.md

 brew install syslog-ng
 ```

-This command line refers to the latest distribution of syslog-ng versions at the time of writing, and usually updated quickly by the homwbrew crew after a new release.
+This command line refers to the latest distribution of {{ site.product.short_name }} versions at the time of writing, and usually updated quickly by the homwbrew crew after a new release.

 ### Starting syslog-ng